hartwigmedical/hmftools/purity-ploidy-estimator/README.md

   - X and Y chromosomes are excluded from fitting
   - Gender is determined only from AMBER
   - COBALT allosome reference ratios are adjusted accoring to AMBER gender
-  - No chromosomal aberrations are detected
+  - No germline chromosomal aberrations are detected

 ## Algorithm